DORA: Exploring Outlier Representations in Deep Neural Networks: Discussion and Conclusion

+The popularity of Deep Neural Networks (DNNs) across diverse fields has brought to light the significant challenge posed by their inherent opacity, particularly for the fair and responsible deployment of DNNs.
+The presence of artifacts, spurious correlations, or biases in datasets is not a rare occurrence.
+Therefore, it has become increasingly crucial to audit these models using Explainable Artificial Intelligence (XAI) methods to avert potential undesirable or even harmful behavior.
+To date, audits have primarily employed local XAI methods, which necessitate data access to elucidate the predictions of a given model and are often found to be limited when it comes to uncovering new potential biases \cite{adebayo2022post}.
+Prior to our research, as far as our knowledge extends, there existed no methods for identifying representations that had inadvertently or malevolently learned unintended concepts.

+In our work, we introduced a general \textit{Representation Analysis} pipeline for exploration of the relationships between neural representations within a specific layer and introduced DORA as a special case of data-agnostic analysis.
+The core of our framework is the newly introduced \textit{Extreme-Activation} (EA) distance measure, which allows us to measure the similarity between concepts, learned by representations within the model.
+This distance measure is easy to interpret and it allows us to analyze relationships between representations in the layer, including the identification of the anomalous representations, that we demonstrate in practice often correspond to the undesired spurious concepts.

-The proposed approach assumes that undesired behavior in representations is not systematic.
-Consequently, DORA may not be able to identify infected representations if such behavior is widespread across a large number of representations, as it would no longer be considered anomalous. \item \textbf{Semantic multimodality of representations}
+Although we have demonstrated the broad applicability of DORA, there exist several limitations that require attention.
+Firstly, the proposed approach assumes that undesired behavior in representations is not systematic.
+Consequently, DORA may not be able to identify infected representations if such behavior is widespread across a large number of representations, as it would no longer be considered anomalous.
+Another limitation pertains to the potential semantic multimodality of representations \cite{goh2021multimodal} and additional research is necessary to address this issue.

-Another limitation pertains to the potential semantic multimodality of representations \cite{goh2021multimodal}, which DORA aims to mitigate by calculating multiple s-AMS per representation.
-However, this approach may not unveil all the concepts a representation can capture.
-Although this behavior was observed only in the CLIP experiment for ImageNet- and CIFAR-100-trained networks, semantic unimodality is generally observed, and additional research is necessary to address this issue. \item \textbf{Interpretation of outlier representations}

-Although the EA distance metric can be computed without access to training data, using only s-AMS for interpreting the concept behind an outlier representation may be insufficient for understanding why it was identified as an outlier.
-Therefore, additional analysis that may require data, such as visualizing n-AMS, is necessary. \end{itemize}

-In summary, we showed the functionality and usefulness of the DORA framework for explaining the representation spaces of Computer Vision models.
-Such an approach could be used for exploring associations between representations, visualization of the representation space using representation atlases, and finding artifactual aspects in representation space.
-We demonstrated that the introduced Extreme-Activation distance is aligned with human judgment and is an interpretable metric for measuring the relationships between neural representations.
-In future work, we will apply the proposed solution broadly in the sciences, medicine, and other technical domains, such as NLP, where discovering artifacts and biases in the representations is of great value.